ccam80/RedPitaya_Onboard/Interfaces.md

-## FPGA
+# FPGA
 The shered memory consisting of two files (mem and cma) both located in the dev folder.
-To get it workin like this the SD card image of Parvel Demin is nessecery, it can be installed to the RedPitaya according the description in the LED blinker tutorial: http://pavel-demin.github.io/red-pitaya-notes/led-blinker/
+To get it working like this the SD card image of Parvel Demin is nessecery, it can be installed to the RedPitaya according the description in the LED blinker tutorial: http://pavel-demin.github.io/red-pitaya-notes/led-blinker/

-# sts
+## sts
 Located in mem file with memory offset of 0x40000000 and range of 4k

 Bit      | Offset | Signal